 Vézelay AOC: The newly-recognized Vézelay AOC is located in the southern portion of the Yonne department in Burgundy, and includes the hillsides along both sides of the Cure River (a right tributary of the Yonne River).
 Four communes— Asquins, Saint Père, Tharoiseau and Vézelay—are included in the region.
 Vézelay was previously an approved subzone of the Burgundy (Bourgogne) AOC.
 The Vézelay AOC is approved for dry white wines only, produced from 100% Chardonnay.
 There are currently 225 acres (90 ha), divided among 25 growers, planted to vines in the AOC.

-Côte d’Or AOC: The Côte d’Or AOC, finally approved by the INAO after more than twenty years of squabbling, represents a new regional appellation for Burgundy wines.
-The new AOC covers about 2,470 acres (1,000 ha) of area and basically combines the Côte de Nuits and Côte de Beaune areas of production.
-The Côte d’Or AOC is approved for dry red wines produced from 100% Pinot Noir and dry white wines produced from 100% Chardonnay.
+Bourgogne-Côte d’Or AOC: The Côte d’Or AOC, finally approved by the INAO after more than twenty years of squabbling, represents a new sub-appellation of the Bourgogne AOC.
+The newly-designated area covers about 2,470 acres (1,000 ha) of area and basically combines the Côte de Nuits and Côte de Beaune areas of production.
+The Bourgogne-Côte d’Or AOC is approved for dry red wines produced from 100% Pinot Noir and dry white wines produced from 100% Chardonnay.

 In other news, the EU has approved an AOC for Ail violet de Cadours (Purple Garlic of Cadours), as well as a Protected Geographical Indication (PGI) for Charolais de Bourgogne (beef from the grass-fed Charolais cattle of Burgundy).

 References/for more information: